|BeenThere-DoneThat||The Unofficial Guide to Great Britain|

 Some are well used and, therefore, well worn as can be seen here.
 Others may be overgrown or less obvious as can be seen in the example footpath navigation below and some, shall we say, can be a little more adventurous.

 There are also some routes designated as 'Permissive paths'.
 These are not public rights of way but routes which have been agreed with the landowners to permit public access.
-Details, including maps, can be found at Conservation Walks & Rides and there are also details of Open Access land.
+Details, including maps, can be found at Conservation Walks & Rides.

 |All photographs are the copyright © of Barry Samuels unless stated otherwise|